chrilef/BactEpiGenPro/README.md

 Each parameter is explained below.

 ## 1. Dataset
--Annotated reference genome in GenBank Flat File Format (.gbk).
+- Annotated reference genome in GenBank Flat File Format (.gbk).

--Modified nucleotides in General Feature Format (.gff).
+- Modified nucleotides in General Feature Format (.gff).

--Sequence regions to ignore in .gbk format (optional).
+- Sequence regions to ignore in .gbk format (optional).

 An example dataset, S.aureus_150.gbk and S.aureus_150.gff, can be found in the inputs folder.

 There are a few ways to obtain these files.

-GBK files:
+###GBK files:

--Find GenBank files from a public database such as the NCBI.
+- Find GenBank files from a public database such as the NCBI.
--Use a genome annotation tool such as PROKKA and specify .gbk as your preferred output format.
+- Use a genome annotation tool such as PROKKA and specify .gbk as your preferred output format.
--Already have an annotated genome in FASTA format?
+- Already have an annotated genome in FASTA format?
 Convert using fa2gbk.py.

-GFF files:
+###GFF files:

 We highly recommend using PacBio SMRT sequencing for methylation analysis.
 The SMRT Link software can be used to identify modified bases (see ipdSummary.sh).

 ## 2. Parameters

-### Basic:
+### Basic

 Motif: A specific nucleotide sequence recognised by methyltransferases.